LBRF-Pipelines/Implicit_CME_Solomon2023_Analysis/README.md

 ## Experiment Code

-The experiment code used to collect the data is found in the `Tracelab_Program` directory.
-The code is not functional as Tracelab has undergone several updates since the data was collected for the project.
-This directory is strictly for documentation purposes.
-For a functional version of the program, please visit [TraceLab](https://github.com/LBRF/TraceLab).
+The experiment code used to collect the data is found in the [Implicit_CME](https://github.com/LBRF-Projects/Implicit_CME_Solomon2023) repository.

 ## Analysis Requirements